openlayers/workshop/src/en/vector/style-intro.md

 ## Pseudo-classes

 CSS allows for pseudo-classes on selectors.
 These basically limit the application of style declarations based on contexts that are not easily represented in the selector, such as mouse position, neighboring elements, or browser history.
-In OpenLayers 3, a somewhat similar concept is having a style config option on an `ol.interaction.Select`.
+In OpenLayers, a somewhat similar concept is having a style config option on an `ol.interaction.Select`.

 An example is: